Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 * More will be taught later

 ```
+#this will print: cats,dogs,mice
 print('cats', 'dogs', 'mice', sep=',')

 ```

-this will return: cats,dogs,mice
+---

 #### Local and Global Scope

-* Parameters are variables that are defined a functions declaration/body are "local" variables
+* Local variables are variables that are defined within a functions body
 * They can only be used inside that function
-* Global variables (That are declared outside of a fucntion) can be used anywhere.
+* Global variables are declared outside of a function, and can can be used anywhere.
 * Functions can access global variables without having to pass them to the function

 Example of local variable